Georg Simmel: Dialectical method

-A dialectical approach is a multicausal and multidirectional method: it focuses on social relations; integrates facts and value, rejecting the idea that there are hard and fast dividing lines between social phenomena; looks not only at the present, but also at the past and future; and is deeply concerned with both conflicts and contradictions.
-Simmel's sociology was concerned with relationships—especially interaction—and was thus known as a methodological relationalist.
+A dialectical approach is a multicausal and multidirectional method: it focuses on social relations; integrates facts and value, rejecting the idea that there are absolute dividing lines between social phenomena; looks not only at the present, but also at the past and future; and is deeply concerned with both conflicts and contradictions.
+Simmel's sociology was concerned with relationships—especially interaction—and was thus known as a methodological relationalist (in sociology).
 This approach is based on the idea that interactions exist between everything.
-Overall, Simmel would be mostly interested in dualisms, conflicts, and contradictions in whatever realm of the social world he happened to be working on.
+Overall, Simmel would be mostly interested in dualisms, conflicts, and contradictions in whatever realm of the social world he worked on.

 Forms of association

-The furthest Simmel has brought his work to a micro-level of analysis was in dealing with forms and interactions that takes place with different types of people.
+The furthest Simmel has brought his work to a micro-level analysis was in dealing with forms and interactions that takes place with different types of people.
 Such forms would include subordination, superordination, exchange, conflict and sociability.

 Simmel focused on these forms of association while paying little attention to individual consciousness.
 Simmel believed in the creative consciousness that can be found in diverse forms of interaction, which he observed both the ability of actors to create social structures, as well as the disastrous effects such structures had on the creativity of individuals.
 Simmel also believed that social and cultural structures come to have a life of their own.

 Sociability

 Simmel refers to "all the forms of association by which a mere sum of separate individuals are made into a 'society'," whereby society is defined as a "higher unity," composed of individuals.

-Simmel would especially be fascinated by man's "impulse to sociability," whereby "the solitariness of the individuals is resolved into togetherness," referring to this unity as "the free-playing, interacting interdependence of individuals."
+Simmel was particularly fascinated by humanity's "impulse to sociability," whereby "the solitariness of the individuals is resolved into togetherness," referring to this unity as "the free-playing, interacting interdependence of individuals."
 Accordingly, he defines sociability as "the play-form of association" driven by "amicability, breeding, cordiality and attractiveness of all kinds."
-In order for this free association to occur, Simmel explains, "the personalities must not emphasize themselves too individually...with too much abandon and aggressiveness."
-Rather, "this world of sociability...a democracy of equals" is to be without friction so long as people blend together in the spirit of pleasure and bringing "about among themselves a pure interaction free of any disturbing material accent."
+In order for this free association to occur, Simmel explains, "the personalities must not emphasize themselves too individually ... with too much abandon and aggressiveness."
+Rather, "this world of sociability ... a democracy of equals" is to be without friction so long as people blend together in the spirit of pleasure and bringing "about among themselves a pure interaction free of any disturbing material accent."

 Simmel describes idealised interactions in expressing that "the vitality of real individuals, in their sensitivities and attractions, in the fullness of their impulses and convictions...is but a symbol of life, as it shows itself in the flow of a lightly amusing play," adding that "a symbolic play, in whose aesthetic charm all the finest and most highly sublimated dynamics of social existence and its riches are gathered."